Inheritance in Java with Examples

 Due to the duplication, the length of the code is also increased.
 Therefore, we can reduce the length of the code by creating a relationship between two classes using the inheritance feature.
 But how?

-We will use extends keyword to make a relationship between the two classes.
+By using extends keyword, we will make a relationship between the two classes.
 Once the relationship is done, the code is automatically reusable.
-Let us consider the below example code in which we have used inheritance feature.
+Look at the below example code where we have used inheritance feature.

 class A {